an1by/SandoitchiBridge/readme.md

 ### CLI

-For CLI use `sandoitchi_bridge.exe` with launch params
+For CLI use `sandoitchi_bridge.exe` with launch arguments.

 #### Arguments